 Diamond Types: Classification, Cut, and Clarity

 Diamonds are a classic gemstone for any occasion, especially weddings and engagements.
 A diamond’s sparkle first attracts our eyes, followed by our hearts.
-However, there is more to diamonds than sparkle, especially when making a lifetime investment.
+However, there is more to diamond information than sparkle, especially when making a lifetime investment.
 Generally, the cut, clarity, carat, and color are the parameters to consider when buying diamond jewelry.
 In this article, we will look at three Cs: Classification, Cut, and Clarity.

 Continue reading Diamond Types: Classification, Cut, and Clarity